Cyber (Marvel Comics)

-Cyber is a supervillain appearing in American comic books published by Marvel Comics.
+Cyber (Silas Burr) is a supervillain appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an enemy of Wolverine from the X-Men.

 Publication history

 Created by writer Peter David and artist Sam Kieth, Cyber first appeared in Marvel Comics Presents #85 (Sept.
 1991), though his physical appearance was obscured by a trench coat and hat.
 He was first fully seen and named in Marvel Comics Presents #86 (Sept.
 1991).

+Cyber was traditionally depicted as being augmented by adamantium, the same metal that Wolverine was bonded with.
+Cyber appeared in the 2024 Wolverine series, where he bonded with a new metal called adamantine.

 Fictional character biography

 Origin

 Silas Burr is a former agent of the Pinkerton National Detective Agency.
 In 1912, Burr escapes execution after being found guilty on 22 counts of murder.
 He travels to a Canadian military base, where employer Frederick Hudson took a special interest in Burr's ability to push the men under his command beyond their moral and emotional limits.

 In 1959, Burr trains Daken, who is ordered to destroy the training camp.
 Burr is mortally wounded by Daken, but is saved by Romulus, who chooses him to be the prototype for a process that binds adamantium to his skin.